Sarxzer/school-info-screen/README.md

 ## Usage

-1. Configure the settings in the `config.json` file.
+1. Change the week lunch food in the admin panel.
-2. Add announcements or schedules via the admin panel.
-3. Deploy the application on a screen or monitor.
+2. Deploy the application on a screen or monitor.

 ## Contributing